- NAME: Patricia Bath

 Best Known For

-Patricia Bath is the first African American to complete a residency in ophthalmology.
+Among many firsts, Patricia Bath is the first African American to complete a residency in ophthalmology and the first African-American female doctor to receive a medical patent.
 She invented the Laserphaco Probe for cataract treatment in 1986.

 Think you know about Biography?